cancellogic/lecturner/README.md

 4. **Validate** — transcribe each WAV with Whisper and check phoneme error rate; quarantine glitched chunks automatically
 5. **Merge** — concatenate paragraph WAVs with tuned silence gaps, transcode to MP3 via ffmpeg

 Drop a stack of PDFs in a folder and run overnight.
 Wake up with a playlist.
+Yes it is a little slow.
+Note that adding files to the batch after a batch has started will ignore the new files untill the next batch gets run.

 ---